EricB2A/KarmaJob/README.md

 To **enable the platform**, use the following commands

 `sudo ionic cordova platform add ios` or/and `sudo ionic cordova platform add android`
-_depending on the environment, you might use `sudo cordova platform add android` instead._

 And to run it on your device as a **native app**, use